openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

    # openstack-ansible -e galera_ignore_cluster_state=true galera-install.yml

-If this fails to get the database cluster back into a running state, then please make use of the `Galera Cluster Recovery`_ page in the Install Guide.
+If this fails to get the database cluster back into a running state, then please make use of the `Galera Cluster Recovery`_ page in the Deployment Guide.

 .. _Galera Cluster Recovery: http://docs.openstack.org/developer/openstack-ansible/newton/developer-docs/ops-galera-recovery.html